dmbates/BEDFiles.jl/docs/src/index.md

 A SNP corresponds to a nucleotide position on the genome where some degree of variation has been observed in a population, with each individual have one of two possible *alleles* at that position on each of a pair of chromosomes.
-Three possible types can be observed are: homozygous allele 1, coded as `0x00`, heterzygous, coded as `0x10`, and homozygous allele 2, coded as `0x11`.
+The three possible types that can be observed are: homozygous allele 1, coded as `0x00`, heterzygous, coded as `0x10`, and homozygous allele 2, coded as `0x11`.
 Missing values are coded as `0x01`.